learn-co-curriculum/python-numbers-and-booleans/README.md

-If you look ask a number for a type, you would find something slightly different.
+If you ask a number for a type, you would find something slightly different.

 ```python